Code-Institute-Submissions/jennys-kitchen/README.md

 ## Technology Used
-[HTML](https://en.wikipedia.org/wiki/HTML) & [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) programming languages - For the basic site structure and design elements
+[HTML](https://en.wikipedia.org/wiki/HTML) & [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) programming languages - For the basic site structure and design elements.

-[JavaScript](https://en.wikipedia.org/wiki/JavaScript) - A small amount of JavaScript was utilised to provide a smooth scroll on the menu page
+[JavaScript](https://en.wikipedia.org/wiki/JavaScript) - A small amount of JavaScript was utilised as part of the Bootstrap package.

-[Bootstrap 4](https://getbootstrap.com/) - To adopt a mobile first design and to ensure responsive behaviour across a variety of screen sizes
+[Bootstrap 4](https://getbootstrap.com/) - To adopt a mobile first design and to ensure responsive behaviour across a variety of screen sizes.

-[Balsamiq](https://balsamiq.com/wireframes/desktop/#) - To create the wireframes to build the design around
+[Balsamiq](https://balsamiq.com/wireframes/desktop/#) - To create the wireframes to build the design around.

-[Coolors](https://coolors.co/) - To determine a suitable color palette and find colors that worked well together
+[Coolors](https://coolors.co/) - To determine a suitable color palette and find colors that worked well together.

-[Google Fonts](https://fonts.google.com/) - To find the appropriate typefaces for a website of this type
+[Google Fonts](https://fonts.google.com/) - To find the appropriate typefaces for a website of this type.

-[Font Awesome](https://fontawesome.com/) - To find icons that would suit this website that would also add more meaning to the navigation menu and footer columns
+[Font Awesome](https://fontawesome.com/) - To find icons that would suit this website that would also add more meaning to the navigation menu and footer columns.

-[Git](https://git-scm.com/) - To track changes in code during development
+[Git](https://git-scm.com/) - To track changes in code during development.

-[GitHub](https://github.com/) - To host the project’s repository and to host the live website via GitHub Pages
+[GitHub](https://github.com/) - To host the project’s repository and to host the live website via GitHub Pages.

-[Gimp 2](https://www.gimp.org/) - For image manipulation and to create the brand’s logo
+[Gimp 2](https://www.gimp.org/) - For image manipulation and to create the brand’s logo.

-[Favicon Converter](https://favicon.io/favicon-converter/) - To create the favicon based on the brand logo
+[Favicon Converter](https://favicon.io/favicon-converter/) - To create the favicon based on the brand logo.

 ## Testing